IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 **Property**
 There can be at most one change to the protocol parameters per epoch.
+Moreover, the protocol parameter update state is always empty at begining of epoch.

 **Property**
 If there are no pending future application versions, there will not be a change to the version for at least SlotsPerEpoch.

 **Property**
-Software versions increase lexicographically.
+Updating the sofware versions, without updating the protocol version, results in no change to the transition systems.
+Note that changes to the transition system resulting from a new protocol version will be difficult to state formally, since this depends on logic in the software changing the ledger rules.

+**Definition**
+Let **num-genesis** be the number of genesis nodes (concretely this value is seven).

+**Definition**
+Let **quorum** be the number of genesis nodes needed for consensus on votes (concretely this value is five).

 **Property**
-If there are only four gen keys acive, there can be no new future application version or protocol parameters.
+If there are only (quorum -1)-many gen keys acive, there can be no new future application version or protocol parameters.

 **Property**
-The protocol parameter update system and the application version update system are independent.
-(The transition system of one does not effect the state of the other.)

 **Property**
-The protocol parameter update state is always empty at begining of epoch.

-**Property**
 The keys (of type Slot) of the following two mappings are always past the current slot: the future application versions (favs) and the future genesis delegation mapping (fdms).
+The favs slots can appear in any current or future epoch, but the fdms slots can be at most one epoch into the future.

 **Property**
-The size of the mappings PPUpdate, inside the update state, is always at most six.
+The size of the mappings PPUpdate, inside the update state, is always at most (num-genesis - 1).

 **Property**
-The size of the mappings AVUpdate, inside the update state, is always at most seven.
+The size of the mappings AVUpdate, inside the update state, is always at most num-genesis.

 # Deposits Properties